exercism/v3/languages/elm/exercises/concept/lucians-luscious-lasagna/.meta/design.md

 ## Learning objectives

-- Know how to define a minimal compilable file
+- Know how to define an Elm module / Elm file.
-- Know how to export functions for use by other modules
+- Know how to export functions for use by other modules.
-- Know how import functions from other modules
+- Know how to define a constant.
-- Know how to define a simple function
+- Know how to define a function.
+- Know how to indent code.
-- Know how to define the type annotation for a function
+- Know how to use basic math operators on numbers.
-- Know how to do string concatentation and how to Upper Case a string, although these are incidential
+- Know how to define single- and multiline comments.

 ## Out of scope

-- The Elm Architecture (TEA), which is required to define a minimal compilable Elm application, but involves a lot more concepts
+- The Html module, which is required to define a minimal compilable Elm application with a "main", but involves more concepts.

 ## Concepts

-- `basics`: Know how to define a minimal compilable file
+- `basics`: Know the basic syntax of an Elm file.

 ## Prequisites